What is EduVenture® VR?

 Why Teach with EduVenture® VR?

 EduVenture® VR is easy to use.
 Teachers can effortlessly embed their own teaching content into the virtual world, making the classroom activities more interesting and flexible, and stimulating students’ learning interest.
 Students can experience virtual field trips simply by using low-cost equipment, such as Google Cardboard.
 Field trips will no longer be subject to time and geographical restrictions as EV-VR is a good substitution for places which are difficult to reach, dangerous or even impossible to get to (e.g. overseas countries, volcanoes, outer space).
-For students with special educational needs, EV-VR is much more meaningful as it brings them more opportunities to understand the world, and the 360° images in virtual reality is more realistic than books and TV, which greatly enhances their learning effectiveness.
+For students with special educational needs, EV-VR is much more meaningful as it brings them more opportunities to understand the world, and the 360° images in virtual reality is more realistic than books and videos, which greatly enhances their learning effectiveness.

 Classroom Application of EduVenture® VR in Lok Sin Tong Leung Kau Kui Primary School